hippylib/tacc-containers/vista/README.md

 # Build fenics on Vista

+This instructions will create a python virtual enviroment with dolfin in the folder `$WORK/fenics-env`

 1. Create a folder `build_fenics` in the desired folder.
 The `fenics-env` will be create in the same folder as `build_fenics`
    ```
    cdw